Baby Song Generator Guide

 Keep the cluster tight

 A personalized lullaby does not need a full verse about your child.
-It just needs a few details that belong only to your family.
+One name, one bedtime detail, and one repeated line are usually enough.